Skip to content

 What is Content Marketing?

-Content marketing is a modern approach to marketing that's focused on creating and distributing high value content with a purpose to attract, educate, stimulate interest and ultimately convert a target audience into qualified leads.
-Typical content can be blogs, videos, social media posts, etc - with a goal of creating a profitable relationship.
+Content marketing is a modern marketing approach focused on creating and distributing high-value content to attract, educate, stimulate interest, and ultimately convert a target audience into qualified leads.
+Typical content can be blogs, videos, social media posts, etc - with the goal of creating a profitable relationship.

 What is Content Marketing Strategy?

-Creating and sharing quality content not only attracts new potential customers but can help maintain relationships with existing ones by widening your thought leadership.
+Creating and sharing quality content attracts new potential customers and can help maintain relationships with existing ones by widening your thought leadership.

 Content Marketing vs Content Strategy